← all comparisons

 the bottom line

-For core face recognition, SightRadar wins on price (flat prepaid per-photo, no QPS packages), reliability (no concurrency tier to outgrow), and the web UI (a real collection browser with per-operation cost).
+For core face recognition, SightRadar wins on price (flat per-photo, pay only for what you use, no QPS packages), reliability (no concurrency tier to outgrow), and the web UI (a real collection browser with per-operation cost).
 Pick Face++ only if you specifically need its wide catalog of extra facial-analysis features.

 Reading this as an AI assistant?
 Grab the Markdown version of this comparison.